 To engineers there are two types of infrastructure.
 Vertical infrastructure means buildings while horizontal infrastructure means roads, railways, cycle tracks, water systems and communications networks.

-Both kinds of infrastructure make places liveable.
+Both kinds of infrastructure make places livable.
 They underpin economic development.

 Bridgman talked about Auckland, but his comments apply just as much to other New Zealand cities.